 - Click on "Map Layers" at the top of the screen and then "Planning Layers" to access zoning district boundaries ("Zoning"), locations of planned developments ("Planned Developments"), etc.

 - To view the location of sensitive drainage basins, go to the "Boundary Layer."

 Alternative Zoning Atlas

-For users unable to access the Zoning Atlas above, view this page which contains the Zoning Atlas, effective April 15, 2015, in a series of maps downloaded as PDFs.
+For users unable to access the Zoning Atlas above, click on this page which contains the Zoning Atlas, effective April 15, 2015, in a series of maps downloaded as PDFs.

 Also, as of August of 2016, zoning districts are also included on the Register of Deeds' website.
 You can either search by address on the right side of the homepage or zoom into the desire property by clicking on the map image on the right side of the homepage.
 Zoning districts are under the tab for "Layers/Map" on the left side of the screen.

 Click here to view a map of the Overlay and Special Purpose districts in Memphis.
 Go to the Landmarks Commission page to download individual Landmarks District maps.
 These historic overlay districts are also indicated on the Zoning Atlas with an "(H)" suffix on the zoning district layer.

 University District Overlay.
 The University District Overlay was adopted on Third and Final Reading by the Memphis City Council on July 7, 2009.
 Also on July7, 2009, the Memphis City Council adopted a comprehensive plan and a comprehensive rezoning for the area.
 The materials associated with these approvals are found below.

 - University District Comprehensive Plan